rclancyc/rclancyc.github.io/index.md

   overlay_image: /assets/images/stcroix1.jpg
   caption: "St. Croix, USVI"
 ---
 Welcome to my personal website!
-I am fifth year PhD student in Applied Mathematics at the [University of Colorado - Boulder](https://www.colorado.edu/amath/) working with [Stephen Becker](https://amath.colorado.edu/faculty/becker/).
-I focus on numerical optimization, inverse problems, and regression subject to uncertain data.
-I have a broad background in algorithms used for machine learning, signal processing, and physical simulations.
+As a mathematician at Northrop Grumman, I work on algorithms for Space Sytems sector with an emphasis on numerical optimization, inverse problems, and state estimation.
+I receive my PhD in Applied Mathematics from the [University of Colorado - Boulder](https://www.colorado.edu/amath/) working with [Stephen Becker](https://amath.colorado.edu/faculty/becker/).
+I have a broad background in mathematics, machine learning, signal processing, and physical simulations.
 Although this website is a work in progress, you can find information about my research including a few projects I've worked on over the years.

 ---

 # Recent News

+### June 2022

+- Started as a Principal Mathematician at Northrop Grumman in Boulder.

 ### April 2022

-- I succesfully defended my dissertation titled "Mathematical Formulations with Uncertain Data in Optimization and Inverse Problems".
+- Succesfully defended my dissertation titled "Mathematical Formulations with Uncertain Data in Optimization and Inverse Problems".

 ### February 2022